 At RIC you'll be taught by specialist teachers, many of whom are also examiners.
 Some have Masters level qualifications and PhDs or are continuing to work towards them, helping to sustain a lively academic and creative environment.
 They know that not everyone learns in the same way and are adept at devising strategies to help you learn effectively.
 Our teaching style is positive, enthusiastic and encouraging.
 Many of our teachers are also textbook authors.
 Students are prepared for their GCSEs and A levels with help from professionals who arereally in the know about what is required.

 Scroll down for just a small selection of the RIC Sixth Form teaching talent or click here for the full staff list.

-Assistant Head of Sixth Form Ian Pay attended Chatham Grammar School for Boys and graduated from Lancaster University with a First Class degree.
+Head of Sixth Form Ian Pay attended Chatham Grammar School for Boys and graduated from Lancaster University with a First Class degree.
 His Masters degree is in Contemporary British History.
-He teaches Politics and History across the College and oversees Year 12.
+He teaches Politics and History across the College.

 Ian says: "Sixth form students meet with their designated Personal Tutor every few weeks and this affords a great opportunity to discuss subject choices, progress, academic and career aspirations and any concerns that may have cropped up.
 As the academic year progresses, attention in these meetings turns to exam preparation and revision strategies."

 Dr Anthony Gilliand joined RIC after working at CATS College, London as a Senior Tutor.
 Prior to that he was a Welfare and Accommodation Manager at Stafford House.
 He has a BA Hons in Government from the LSE and a PhD in Politics.
 Anthony is a resident tutor in boarding and helps run our evening study clubs for students where they can access tutor support in the evenings and work in a quiet, structured environment.
-Anthony is an A level Personal Tutor and also teaches History and Politics.
 Last year he ran a successful trip to parliament for our Lower School students.